He loves me – a provocative and explicit film about queer men

 It has been amazing to hear people getting emotional with the film.
 I have heard things like the story is a copy of their diary.

-It seems like we have something in common to talk about and cry about and be inspired of.
+It seems like we have something in common to talk about and cry about and be inspired by.
 If you watch a film that speaks to your heart then you don’t feel alone anymore.

 If people feel that the story relates to their own experiences and emotions, and it makes them want to communicate them, then I truly couldn’t ask for more.